Predictia/AQUA/docs/sphinx/source/installation.rst

 .. _installation-mn5:

-Installation on MareNostrum 5 (MN5) HPC at Barcelona Supercomputing Center (BSC)
+Installation on MareNostrum 5 (MN5) HPC at BSC
 --------------------------------------------------------------------------------

 To enable internet-dependent operations like git, pip install, or conda on MN5, you can configure an SSH tunnel and set up proxy environment variables.